tbroyer/gwt-maven-archetypes/README.md

 * `modular-requestfactory`
 * `dagger-guice-rf-activities`

-This uses the snapshot deployed to Sonatype OSS.
+This should use the latest release from the Central Repository.
 Alternatively, and/or if you want to hack on / contribute to the archetypes, you can clone and install the project locally:

     git clone https://github.com/tbroyer/gwt-maven-archetypes.git
     cd gwt-maven-archetypes && mvn clean install

-You'll then use the `mvn archetype:generate` command from above, except for the `-DarchetypeCatalog` argument which you'll remove, as you now want to use your local catalog.
+You'll then use the `mvn archetype:generate` command from above, except for the `-DarchetypeVersion` argument which you'll replace with `HEAD-SNAPSHOT`.

 ### Start the development mode